zakenaio/pp4-interesting2/README.md

 ### Typography

 - [Barlow](https://fonts.google.com/specimen/Barlow) Barlow was chosen for all content.
+**Clean and modern:** Its slightly rounded, low-contrast design gives a clean and modern aesthetic.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.